 Wednesdays 12:00 to 7:00 PM

 Closed Tuesdays and Holidays

 The exhibition consists of new work by ten of Los Angeles’ emerging artists, all Southern California art school MFA graduates of the last five years: Dan Bayles, Spencer Douglass, John Knuth, Julie Lequin, Julie Orser, Marco Rios, Amy Robinson, Christopher Russell, Kelly Sears, and Bari Ziperstein.
 The exhibition is organized by David Burns, a member of the artist collective Fallen Fruit and the former Assistant Curator at the Armory.

 The works included examine these artists’ recent work as a process by which they explore the relationship between an often-hyped academic training and the raw demands of a career.
 The exhibitions consists of videos, sculptures and installations and reflects the various practices of artists trained in the new millennium, after 9/11 and after the crash of what appeared to be an unendingly growing international art market.

-Each of the artists selected by curator David Burns could be characterized by the combination of their studio practice and growing exhibition record, however considered as a group, each of the projects in the exhibition generates a larger internal and external dialogue.
-The work in the exhibition is bold and experiments with its materials and messages.
-Representing some of the more outstanding emerging artists in Los Angeles right now, Drama of the Gifted Child – the Five Year Plan suggests the relationship of artists to career goals and academics that has fostered the opportunity for success as a contemporary artist today.
+Each of the artists selected could be characterized by the combination of their studio practice and growing exhibition record, however considered as a group, each of the projects in the exhibition generates a larger internal and external dialogue.
+The work is bold and experiments with its materials and messages.
+Representing some of the more outstanding emerging artists in Los Angeles right now, Drama of the Gifted Child: the Five Year Plan suggests the relationship of artists to career goals and academics that has fostered the opportunity for success as a contemporary artist today.
 Each of these artists employs a bold directness that is hard to deny.